kasper-piskorski/docs/pages/documentation/5-migration/SQL-migration.md

 ALTER TABLE event ADD FOREIGN KEY ( name ) REFERENCES pet ( name );
 ```

-Each SQL table is mapped to one MindmapsDB entity type.
+Each SQL table is mapped to one Grakn entity type.
 Each column of a table can be mapped as a resource type of that entity type.
-So the SQL tables above can be directly mapped to a MindmapsDB schema:
+So the SQL tables above can be directly mapped to a Grakn schema:

 ```graql
 insert